Securing Workloads: A Deep Dive into Source Verification for Non-Human Identities

 - The Trusting Trust attack: This protects against compromised compilers.
 It is a type of supply chain attack where a compiler is infected with malicious code.

 - Techniques for achieving reproducibility: Deterministic build scripts, timestamp normalization, and output verification are essential.
 These techniques ensure that the build process is consistent and verifiable.
+For example, ensuring that build scripts always execute in the same order and that timestamps are normalized to a consistent value helps achieve reproducibility.

 The Role of Software Bill of Materials (SBOMs)